medaimane/full-stack-vuejs-laravel-crud-app/readme.md

 ### About Project

-Full-stack simple exemple for crud application using Vue.js and Laravel.
+Full-stack simple exemple for crud application using Vue.js and Laravel 5.7.
-Laravel version used for this project is 5.7.

 ### Tools
 Laravel 5.7, Vue.js 2, Bootstrap 4, SweetAlert.